-Have You Been Cited For Unlawful Passing of a School Bus?
+Have You Been Cited for Unlawful Passing of a School Bus in Georgia?

 One of the most serious Georgia Traffic offenses is passing a school bus.
 The reason it's so serious is that it when someone passes a school bus, young children are placed in serious risk of being hurt or killed.
 It is as simple as that.